 |What upper division courses should I take in my first semester as a transfer student for this major?||

-|Are there any prerequisites to these upper division courses for the major?||Students must be a DES major, and have completed ENG 214 with a C or better.|
+|Are there any prerequisites to these upper division courses for the major?||No.|

 |Are there any registration blocks or holds in the system for this major, and if so, what do I do/who do I contact to clear them?||

-|Does this major have an approved Associate Degree for Transfer (ADT) roadmap?||No.|
+|Does this major have an approved Associate Degree for Transfer (ADT) roadmap?||N/A|

 |Are there any courses I should take first as a Freshman to get started in this major and/or are there any lower division GE course requirements that I can take that will also count toward this major?||